TheOdinProject/curriculum/nodeJS/authentication/security_configuration.md

 ### Introduction

-This lesson is a small one, but it is _incredibly important_.
+This lesson is a small one, but it is *incredibly important*.
 Now that we are dealing with Authentication, sessions, cookies and user passwords, it is crucial that we do everything we can so that our authentication system or databases are not compromised.

 ### Lesson overview

 This section contains a general overview of topics that you will learn in this lesson.

-- Access environment variables using the [process](https://nodejs.org/api/process.html#process_process_env) object in node.
+- Access environment variables using [Node's `process` object](https://nodejs.org/api/process.html#process_process_env).
 - Use dotenv to store and make environment variables available to your application globally.
 - Describe how environment variables are handled in version control.
 - Have familiarity with `nconf`'s hierarchical configuration.